In this guide, I’ll examine all Chevrolet Malibu generations, revealing Malibu’s best years to buy and the worst Chevy Malibu years to avoid.

 The Chevrolet Malibu has a rich heritage that can be traced back to the late 60s.
 However, our focus in this guide will be on its fifth generation onward, starting in 1997.

-The Malibu, in its fifth generation, was reintroduced after a hiatus; emerging on the P90 platform came equipped with innovative features for its time, marking a fresh beginning for the model.
+The Malibu, in its fifth generation, was reintroduced after a hiatus; emerging on the P90 platform came equipped with cutting-edge features for its time, marking a novel beginning for the model.

-Let’s look at a detailed breakdown of its generations from 1997.
+Let’s examine a comprehensive breakdown of its generations from 1997.

 Generation | |